lhy101/HSPMD/README.md

 This JSON file encapsulates all annotations for the current parallel strategy and will be passed to `train.py`.

-## 3. Communication Operators
+## 3. Communication Resolution

-As described in our paper, we explicitly declare *CommOps* in the *User-defined Graph* to enable transformations between annotations.
-For example, in `python/hspmd/models/llama/llama_model.py`, we provide a llama model definition that includes *CommOp* declarations, such as:
+As described in our paper, we specify abstract *Comm* operators in the *Defined Graph* to enable transformations between annotations.
+For example, in `python/hspmd/models/llama/llama_model.py`, we provide a llama model definition that includes *Comm* declarations, such as:

 ```python
 ...